RylanYancey/CPSC-1100-HW/Memory & Objects.md

   - The Drive:

-    Long - Term storage, similar to your long term memory.
+    Long - Term storage, similar to your long term memory in your brain.
 You're not always thinking about what your name is, but you can `recall` it when you need to.
     Most computers have a Drive capacity of 500GB (Giga Bytes) to 2TB (Tera Bytes, or 2,000 GB)

  - The RAM:

-    Short - Term storage, similar to your short term memory.
+    Short - Term storage, similar to your short term memory in your brain.
 Some things you do not need to remember for a very long time, so you remember them temporarily and then discard that data when it is no longer needed. .
 Most computers have a RAM capacity of 8 GB - 16 GB.

 ### Why is memory important for programming?